 - Crusty white bread, to serve

-- 1 stick (4 ounces or 113 grams) unsalted butter (optional)
+- 1 stick unsalted butter (optional)

-- 3. To give the finished pâté a velvety texture, use a spatula to push the mixture through a very fine sieve or, for a more rustic texture, omit this step.
-Then transfer the pâté to a ceramic or glass bowl.If you prefer to devour the pâté straight away or within 24 hours, spread it thickly on a piece of crusty bread, such as sliced baguette, or cover and refrigerate it for later.If you want to enjoy the pâté up to 1 week later, slowly melt 1/2 cup butter in a small saucepan until the golden liquid and milk solids separate.
+- To give the finished pâté a velvety texture, use a spatula to push the mixture through a very fine sieve or, for a more rustic texture, omit this step.
+Transfer the pâté to a ceramic or glass bowl.If you prefer to devour the pâté straight away spread it thickly on a piece of crusty bread, such as sliced baguette.If you prefer to use it within 24 hours, cover and refrigerate it for later.If you want to enjoy the pâté up to 1 week later, slowly melt 1 stick unsalted butter in a small saucepan until the golden liquid and the white milk solids separate from the liquid.
 Pour the golden clarified butter onto the pâté, leaving the milk solids in the pan.
 The pâté must be totally covered by the butter so that it’s airtight.
 Cover and refrigerate for up to 1 week.